IBM/engineering-insights-composite-pattern/README.md

 The UI can be accessed at the URL: http://`<NODERED_BASE_URL>`/engginsights.
 The `<NODERED_BASE_URL>` is the base URL noted in section [Note the websocket URL](#4-note-the-websocket-url).

-On the UI, you can get the list of defects, testcases and requirements.
+On the UI, you can get the list of defects, testcases or requirements.
+The below image displays the list of all defects.
 ![](doc/source/images/defects.png)

-For defects, clicking on a defect shows all the mapped testcases and requirements.
+Clicking on a defect shows all the mapped testcases and requirements.

 ![](doc/source/images/mapping.png)